 1. Alignment with business strategy

 One of the primary goals of a successful L&D strategy is to align itself with the business's overall goals, strategies, and talent composition.
-The L&D strategy chosen will support the professional development and capabilities of the company’s talent in a time-efficient and cost-effective manner.
+The L&D strategy you choose will support the professional development and capabilities of the company’s talent in a time-efficient and cost-effective manner.

 For many organizations, their L&D initiatives support the implementation of their business strategy.
-For example, if an organization’s business strategy involves digital transformation, L&D will focus on training and building the necessary people capabilities.
+For example, if your organization’s business strategy involves digital transformation, L&D may focus on developing digital literacy as a skill in your workforce.

 2. Co-ownership between business units and HR

-L&D strategies benefit most from governance structures in which leadership between business and HR share responsibility and ownership for capability-building initiatives.
+L&D initiatives benefit most from governance structures where leadership between business units and HR share responsibility and ownership for skill-building initiatives.

-L&D strategies should be prepared to rapidly launch capability-building initiatives as the needs emerge.
+Since technology is always changing, building agility and adaptability into your initiatives is a key component.
+You need to be able to launch learning and development strategies as new needs become apparent.
 For example, if a sudden need emerges for people trained in cloud-based collaboration tools, a training program can be rapidly created and implemented.

-By adopting a framework for Learning and Development Strategies that includes a thorough assessment of capability gaps and estimated value, top digital transformation companies can enhance their workforce's skills, knowledge, and abilities to effectively navigate the ever-evolving digital landscape, remain competitive and meet the demands of their clients and customers.
+By using a framework for learning and development strategies that includes a thorough assessment of skill gaps and estimated value, you can address those gaps and build new capabilities into your workforce to remain competitive and meet the demands of your customers.

 4. Design of learning journeys